10 Signs That Indicate That Your Partner Is a Pathological Liar

 There’s no actual participation in the confrontation and no answer to your question.
 They sidestep.

-Attempting further dialog will only bring you further frustration and confusion as the tables turn with the liar questioning your loyalty and motives.
+Attempting further dialog will only bring further frustration and confusion as the tables turn with the liar questioning your loyalty and motives.

 7. They need professional help